eeevi/model-hs/README.md

 # model-hs
-Dumbest thing I've even written.
+Dumbest thing I've ever written.
 Constructing some new phrases from an existing ones.
 I don't know what I'm spending my life for.

 ### build
 ```bash